 - How and when to give your child their medicine?

 - What to do if you give too little, or too much?

 - Any possible side-effects?

-Read about or watch short films about giving different forms of medicines, including tablets, capsules, liquid medicine, injections, suppositories and enemas, eye drops/ointment and ear drops.
+The Medicines for Children website contains information about giving different forms of medication, including tablets, capsules, liquid medicine, injections, suppositories and enemas, eye drops/ointment and ear drops.
 Use the site’s search to find medicines by name or by your child’s condition.

 All of the articles, leaflets and videos on the Medicines for Children website are accurately produced and kept up to date by pharmacists and other healthcare professionals.
 Watch the video below to find out more about what pharmacists do and how they are increasingly involved in prescribing medication.

 If you think a family you support would benefit from having access to more information about the medication given to their child, please share Medicines for Children resources with them by:

 - Sharing the link to their website: medicinesforchildren.org.uk

 - or printing flyers, available for download here: medicinesforchildren.org.uk/resources-health-care-professionals

 Callum Campbell, Family Information Officer